hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 # Day 10

 ##  Next Generation Firewalls Overview
- Today I learned about  next generation firewalls, its features,benifits, able to compare next generation firewalls and traditional firewalls, importance and its types.
+ Today I learned about  next generation firewalls, its features,benefits, able to compare next generation firewalls and traditional firewalls, importance and its types.

  ### Next Generation Firewalls(NGFW)
  A next-generation firewall is within the third generation of firewall technology, designed to address advanced security threats at the application level through intelligent, context-aware security features.
 An NGFW combines traditional firewall capabilities like packet filtering and stateful inspection with others to make better decisions about what traffic to allow.